2 Ways to Copy Files to iCloud Drive from Mac OS X Finder

 How to Copy Files from Mac to iCloud Drive

 We’ll demonstrate two ways to copy files to iCloud Drive from a Mac, this works with just about any conceivable file type, but we’re going to use two particularly obvious looking files in this demonstration.

-Copying Files to iCloud Drive with Option Drag Drop
+Method 1: Copying Files to iCloud Drive on Mac with Option Drag Drop

 As mentioned, if you simply drag and drop a file from Finder into iCloud Drive, it will upload the file there and remove it from the local location, effectively moving it to iCloud.
 That’s not what we want to do in this example though, so instead we can tell the Finder to copy the file to iCloud Drive by using a simple variation of the standard drag and drop trick in the Mac finder:

-- Select the file(s) or folder(s) as usual in the Finder of OS X
+- Select the file(s) or folder(s) as usual in the Finder of Mac OS X

 - Open a new Finder window and choose ‘iCloud Drive’ from the sidebar

 - While dragging the selected file to iCloud Drive start to hold down the Option key

 - Drop the file into the destination on iCloud Drive as usual, releasing the Option key afterwards

 You’ll find the files appear in iCloud Drive with a ‘Syncing’ indicator below them and a progress bar on the icons themselves, when those are gone the file has completed uploading and has been successfully copied to iCloud Drive from the Mac.